Krysta1/machine_learning/README.md

 # machine_learning

-Machine Learning homework and project in uta
+Machine Learning(CSE 6363) homework and project in UTA.